 - Sending notifications and other alerts.
-When a new risk is flagged or a new vendor onboarded, send an email or alert he relevant stakeholder through an integration with an existing system.
+When a new risk is flagged or a new vendor is onboarded, send an email or alert the relevant stakeholder through an integration with an existing system.

 - Scheduling and running reports.
 Set up automated reports that run on a daily, weekly, or monthly basis and automatically share them with the right person.

-Every third-party risk management program is different, so start by looking internally at the repeatable processes that are ripe for automation.
+Every TPRM program is different, so start by looking internally at the repeatable processes that are ripe for automation.
 From there, start small and take practical steps to automate key tasks.
 Over time, these small automations will compound, saving your team valuable time, money, and resources.

 When considering a third-party risk or vendor risk management program, many organizations immediately think about cybersecurity risks.
 But TPRM entails so much more.
 While starting small and focusing only on cybersecurity risks is a good first step, there are other types of risks that need to be prioritized.
 These risks include:

 - Performance risks

 - Environmental risks